Promising Advances in Medical Technology

 Everything from blood glucose levels to critical cardiovascular vitals can now be collected and monitored by a healthcare provider who may be miles away.

-In fact, one recent study estimates that nearly 30 million people in the United States will use remote patient monitoring technology in 2021 alone.
+One recent study estimates that nearly 30 million people in the United States will use remote patient monitoring technology in 2021 alone.

 As talk of AI infiltrates our daily lives, one question we’ve received is: How will AI impact the medical device industry?